| |

 workshop belonging to the Opera della Sapienza had to be bought in the

+late 1500s.
 This acquisition allowed the palazzo to face onto the cathedral squame,

 thereby asserting its privileged and highly symbolic position.
 With